pinot-contrib/pinot-docs/basics/data-import/upsert.md

 {% hint style="info" %}
 The lifecycle for validDocIds snapshots are shows as follows,

-1. If snapshot is enabled, load validDocIds from snapshot during add segments.
-2. If snapshot is not enabled, delete validDocIds snapshots during add segments if exists.
+1. If snapshot is not enabled, delete validDocIds snapshots during add segments if exists.
-3. If snapshot is enabled, persist validDocIds snapshot for immutable segments when removing segment.
+2. If snapshot is enabled, persist validDocIds snapshot for immutable segments when removing segment.
 {% endhint %}

 ### Enable preload for faster server restarts